ruyjfs/example-golang/README.md

 # Example Golang

-Golang, GraphQL, Resful, Auth JWT example and much more.
+Example made with Golang, Gin Framework, GraphQL, Resful, Authenticate with JWT and much more.

 A example of bank transaction, made with GOlang, Gin Framework, Restful and GraphQL.